chomping-chimp/ExerciseFinder-API/README.md

 - Caclulate load based off of 1rm data
 - Suggest load calculations if needed
 - fix table view when in desktop vs mobile
-- count for reps/time and unit for the label so - count:10, unit:secs = 10 secs